This site will be updated as the new reporting system is rolled out. Please check back periodically for updates.

 In order to improve user satisfaction, increase efficiency, and comply with the USEPA's NPDES Electronic Reporting Rule, the Vermont Agency of Natural Resources (ANR) is developing an online services portal.
 This online services portal, ANR Online, is a secure site for submitting environmental permit applications, transmittals, certifications, and reports electronically to the ANR.
 ANR Online is designed to provide electronic submittals with the same level of legal dependability as paper submittals.
 To use ANR Online requires a computer, an Internet browser (e.g., Microsoft Internet Explorer), and high-speed access to the Internet (i.e., DSL, fiber optic).
 Users will be required to create an ANR Online account to submit electronic forms.

 ANR Online Roll-Out Schedule

 To best assist regulated entities in using this new online services portal, the Department has decided to implement a phased roll-out.
-Department staff will work with regulated entities during 2017 to assist with a successful transition to using ANR Online.
 Department staff will be updating this page with new information as it becomes available.